-In 2017, the ICC’s annual budget stood at around $160 million.
+In 2019, the ICC’s annual budget stood at more than $160 million.
 The vast majority of that funding comes from member states.
 Contributions are determined by the same method the United Nations uses to assess dues, which roughly correspond to the size of each member’s economy.
-The largest contributions in 2017 came from Japan, Germany, France, and the United Kingdom.
+In 2018, the largest contributions came from Japan, Germany, France, and the United Kingdom.
 Some countries, notably Brazil and Venezuela, have run up millions of dollars in overdue payments.

 The UN General Assembly can approve additional funding for cases referred to the court by the Security Council.
 Some governments and transnational organizations also offer voluntary contributions.

 The ICC has indicted more than forty individuals, all from African countries.
 Seventeen people have been detained at The Hague, nine have been convicted of crimes, and four have been acquitted.